chinmaysagade/reWizeNotes/computer.md

 #### Memory Registers:
 Array of 1-bit registers.
 The width is the number of registers in the array.
 A 16 bit computer has registers with 16bits.
+RAM can be defined as sequence of n addressable registers, with addreessed of 0 to n-1.RAM is a sequential chip.
+At any given time, only 1 of the registers in RAM is selected.
+The number of bits in adress selection bus is therefore log n.
+The number of input lines to the register is called the word width (w).Width is the amount of data a single register holds.